VitorEtur/OrbeFugaz/README.md

 ## 📦 About

 Minimalist cosmic survival game with rogue-like progression, strategic power-ups, and unlockable stages.
+Now available in two flavors: survival and shooter.

 ---